-Select Enabled to erase the SMBIOS (System Management BIOS) Event Log, which is completed before an event logging is initialized upon system reboot.
-The options are No, Yes, next reset, and Yes, every reset.
+Select Enabled to erase the SMBIOS (System Management BIOS) Event Log, which is completed before a event logging is initialized upon system reboot.
+The options are No and Yes.

 When Log is Full

 Select Erase Immediately to immediately erase SMBIOS error event logs that exceed the limit when the SMBIOS event log is full.
 Select Do Nothing for the system to do nothing when the SMBIOS event log is full.
 The options are Do Nothing and Erase Immediately.